Happy St. Patty’s Day!

 Salt and pepper, to taste

-3. Heat a large skillet over medium-high heat and add the olive oil.
-Add the peppers and onions and season with salt and pepper.
-Cook until soft and beginning to caramelize, about 15 minutes.
-Keep warm until ready to serve.
+To the same skillet, add the peppers and onions.
+Season with a pinch of salt and pepper and cook until soft and beginning to caramelize, about 15 minutes.
+Keep warm until you are ready to serve.